Gazelle and Goat Press

 COURSE DETAILS:

-Each day is structured with a gentle rhythm: mornings focus on demonstrations and guided construction, while afternoons open into creative exploration.
-This includes an optional letterpress printing day, independent work time, and two thoughtfully planned field trips.
+Each day is structured with a gentle rhythm: mornings focus on demonstrations and guided construction, while afternoons will be open to creative exploration, studio time and planning for their final piece with guidance.
+This includes an optional letterpress printing session one afternoon, independent work time, and two thoughtfully planned field trips.

-Over the course of the week, students will build a personalized, multi-level drawer structure designed to house their growing series of artist books and collected materials.
-This sculptural “matchbox” form will include compartments for organizing findings, along with an inset top panel that invites surface design or dimensional elements.
+Over the course of the week, students will construct 3 books and a personalized, multi-level tray structure designed to house their growing series of artist books and collected materials.
+This wrapped magnetic form will include tray compartments for organizing findings, along with an inset top panel that invites surface design or dimensional elements.

-Together, we will create several distinct book structures, with plenty of room for experimentation, variation, and expansion.
+Together, we will create several distinct book structures for three of the days, with plenty of room for experimentation, variation, and expansion.
 The retreat is designed as both a focused learning experience and a creative adventure—encouraging curiosity, play, and discovery.
+The small class size allows for the space and time to get what each student needs.

 SKILLS & EXPERIENCE:

-No prior boxmaking experience is required.
+Bookmaking experience is require (having made folded books, sewn books and use of PVA/bookcloth is very helpful) but boxmaking experience is not required.
 Familiarity with artist book structures or collage processes is welcome but not necessary.
 If you’re unsure whether this course is a good fit, you’re encouraged to reach out.

 FIELD TRIPS: